 India’s railway network is one of the largest in the world, serving millions of passengers daily.
 To improve facilities and provide better services, the government introduced a public-private partnership (PPP) model.
 Under this model, one railway station became the first in the country to be managed by a private company.
 This move aimed to offer modern amenities, better cleanliness and enhanced passenger experience.

-India’s first privately managed railway station is Habibganj Railway Station, officially renamed Rani Kamalapati Railway Station.
+India’s first privately managed railway station is Habibganj Railway Station, which is now officially called Rani Kamalapati Railway Station.
 It is located in Bhopal, Madhya Pradesh.
-The station was redeveloped under a Public-Private Partnership (PPP) model, ranking it the first of its kind in India.
-The renovation aimed to meet international standards and offer better facilities to passengers.
+The station was rebuilt under a Public-Private Partnership (PPP) model, making it the first railway station in India to be managed this way.
+The main goal of the redevelopment was to match international standards and provide passengers with modern, clean, and comfortable facilities for a better travel experience.

 The Ministry of Railways privatized Habibganj Railway Station in June 2007.
 This marked the beginning of private management of railway stations in India.
 The Bansal Group, a private company, was given the responsibility for the operation and maintenance of the station for eight years.